leo77777/SpringBoot_WebService_Rest_Example/README.md

-All in one java file !
+All in one java file ! \
-With Lombok, Jpa/Hibernate, Spring-Data , Spring Rest-Controler, Spring Data-Rest
+Using Lombok, Jpa/Hibernate, Spring-Data , Spring Rest-Controler, Spring Data-Rest

 All in one java file :